Students reflect on Notre Dame’s political climate one year after 2016 election

 Courtney Becker | Monday, November 13, 2017

 Editor’s note: This is the first story in a three-part series addressing various political issues and their impact at Notre Dame one year after the 2016 election.
 Today’s story focuses on the current political climate and ideological divides on campus.

 In the weeks following the 2016 election, in which President Donald Trump beat Hillary Clinton, many Americans took to the streets to express their anger or jubilation.
 Some marched with signs urging others to fight against the newly-elected administration, while others proudly displayed “Make America Great Again” paraphernalia.

-Just over a year after Trump’s election, the country appears to as politically charged as ever.
+Just over a year after Trump’s election, the country appears to be as politically charged as ever.

 “It’s amazing, to some extent, how engaged angry people still seem to be,” professor of political science Geoffrey Layman said.
 “Typically what happens is in the years in between presidential elections, especially in the year right after one, is people disengage, and they pay attention to sports, family and church — stuff besides politics.
 But I think the level of anger and political engagement that’s around the country right now is remarkable.”